swiftlang/swift/docs/ARCOptimization.rst

 Contrasts with Alias Analysis
 -----------------------------

-In practice, RC Identical operations are unary operations such as casts.
-This would make it seem like RC Identity is an extension of alias analysis.
-But this is only true at a shallow glance.
+A common question is what is the difference in between RC Identity analysis and alias analysis.
 While alias analysis is attempting to determine if two memory location are the same, RC identity analysis is attempting to determine if reference counting operations on different values would result in the same reference count being read or written to.

 Some interesting examples of where RC identity differs from alias analysis are: